Call for Sessions

 - Keep the conference dates available to present during any of the session dates & times; LeadingAge cannot accommodate scheduling requests.

-- Participate in-person and incur all expenses related to the development and implementation of their sessions; LeadingAge does not pay honorarium or reimburse for travel costs.
+- Participate in-person and incur all expenses related to the development and implementation of their sessions.

 - Maintain the originality of their content by not presenting the same session at other conferences; LeadingAge seeks exclusive presentations for its national audience.